Tour of Idaho

 route skirts the east edge of the Wapi Lava Flow some 35 miles

-the Great Rift - an area of lava tubes and deep chasms in the lava.
-Proceed north along Quigley
+the Great Rift - an area of lava tubes and deep chasms in the Basalt.
+Proceed

 Road some 10 miles north to North Pleasant Valley then along